LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * We'd spend quite some time looking for one that contained enough failures to align with our training plan
 * If we found a site in the wild, obviously we'd have no control over it, there is every chance the site would change, which would make this guide age, pretty quickly
-* We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed", because we would encourage participants in the training to take note of the difference with AT, etc
+* We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed", because we would encourage participants in the training to take note of the differences with AT, etc
 * We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so and that's not a risk we're willing to take

 A custom-built small website that contains just enough accessibility issues to start folks off in their testing journey seemed the safest bet.
 This site won't change (after a period of Beta testing), there will be absolutely no changes to the code, whatsoever.
 This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting consistent results.

 There is of course a lot of nuance to accessibility testing, in that it is highly unlikely that two auditors given the same platform, will write up exactly the same issues.
-This is, in part due to interpretation of various success criteria, two people will interpret some of the more ambiguous aspects differently.
+This is, in part due to interpretation of various success criteria, two people will interpret some of the more ambiguous SCs differently.
 It is also in part due to their levels of knowledge, the tools they use, their experience and multiple other factors.

-One important distinction that can result in two different people having a slightly different results, is where they align themselves on "WCAG purity":
+One important distinction that can result in two different people having slightly different results, is where they align themselves on "WCAG purity":

 * The folks at the lower end of that scale may just fail everything they believe or know to be an accessibility barrier, irrespective of whether it actually fails a WCAG success criterion (SC).
 These follks are perhaps just starting out and have the best intentions, but sometimes knowing the difference between what is written and what is meant, in the WCAG standard takes a little time to learn
 * The folks in the middle of that scale will likely know something is not explicitly a failure due to loopholes, wording, ambiguity or other nuances and still write the issue up.
 But they will explain that they are aware the wording of the success criterion "technically" allows this, but the "intent" of the success criterion combined with the obvious accessibility issue does not make this a non-issue and it should be addressed with a suitable level of priority.
 There is of course some overlap here, in that sometimes it may appear that something fails due to ambiguous wording and these folks may believe it to be a failure and write it up as such.
 * The purists, these are folks that typically understand every bit of nuance, every pitfall and every loophole in the WCAG docs.
-Their reports will typically follow WCAG to the letter, they will likely write up other defects in advisories or similar. many of these folks will have contributed to WCAG in some way, they may haved worked or volunteered with W3C or contributed on the WCAG GitHub, etc, or they may just have been in the game forever
+Their reports will typically follow WCAG to the letter, they will likely write up other defects in advisories or similar. many of these folks will have contributed to WCAG in some way, they may haved worked or volunteered with W3C or contributed on the WCAG GitHub, etc, or they may just have been in the game forever.

 When I first started testing websites, I was definitely at the lower end of that scale, I was one of those "Which SC can I fail this against" folks.
 I believe my intent was pure, I wasn't failing things because the website would be better for me, I was failing them to make the website usable to people with disabilities, or so I believed.
 But, credibility is a thing, as I learned from highly-experienced others in the field, by reading their comments discussions or posts on various platforms.
 I began to understand this wasn't actually helping as much as I thought it was.
-The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility and the risk would be that nothing gets fixed, which is more harmful.
+The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility and the risk would be that nothing gets fixed, which is way more harmful to those folk I'm trying to help.

 Nowadays, I find myself somewhere in the middle of that scale, I'm by no means as smart as the folk who contribute to WCAG at W3C, but I do often read their lengthy discussions on GitHub, to improve my own knowledge.
 We do have "Weaknesses" in our reports, where we put non-WCAG issues.
 I explain my rationale, the effects on a user and/or their AT and I state that whilst it does not "technically" fail WCAG, it is still an accessibility issue.
 WCAG is not the be all and end all of accessibility, it's a minimum standard for "compliance" in many territories, not some magical standard that could meet every disabled person's needs.
 Here, though, we will just be using WCAG, as other stuff would obviously be more subjective.